InteropIO/finsemble-seed/src/components/launchGroupSpawner/README.md

 ## Spawning Groups of Components into your Workspace ##
 You may wish to spawn a group of components in a predetermined layout.
-This is recipe demonstrates how to achieve that with the Finsemble LuancherClient API.
+This is recipe demonstrates how to achieve that with the Finsemble LauncherClient API.

 ![](./spawn_component_group_demo.gif)